 Bean and rice dishes can be found in most cultures.
 A popular one from the U.S. is Hoppin John which uses black eyed peas and rice.
 Said to deliver good luck if eating it first thing on New Year’s Day, Hoppin John undoubtedly has African roots that originally brought it to America.
 Beans and rice combine make up a whole protein so it’s a filling combination that is usually very inexpensive to make as well.

 Moros y Cristianos is a flavorful recipe that makes a hearty side dish for most meals.
 Add it to grilled or roasted meats for something a bit out of the ordinary!
-It inspired another full meal recipe I’ll be sharing tomorrow so be sure to hop back for a look.
-You won’t want to miss it!
+It inspired another full meal recipe for Cuban Garlic Chicken Bowls with Beans & Rice, Fried Plantains and mojo sauce.
+Doesn’t that sound great?

 Cuban Black Beans and Rice (Moros y Cristianos)